zer0origin/pdf_api_service/README.md

 - DELETE 200    /documents/:id	Delete a document.

 In the example above, this request is handled by the document controller as that is the main entity.

+Documentation can be created by using swag init.